It’s hard to believe it’s already been a month, but yes, it’s Secret Recipe Club time again!

 My assignment for December is Culinary Adventures with Cam, a blog by Camilla, a scuba-diving, jewelry-making, photo-taking mama from the Monterey Bay area.

-Cam used rice cereal for her version, but I decided to stick with the traditional cream of wheat, since I was pretty sure that the magical transformation in this dessert owes everything to wheat gluten – the elastic strands catch and hold the air as it’s being whipped in, much like the proteins in egg whites or the fat in whipping cream.
+Not that I have anything against rice, but the magical transformation in this dessert owes everything to gluten.
+It creates elastic strands that catch and hold the air as it’s being whipped in, much like the proteins in egg whites or the fat in whipping cream.
+Without it, the mousse will never achieve the same kind of fluffy texture.

-I suppose a dollop of whipped cream on top might also be rather nice, if you wanted to dress things up, but I felt like keeping it simple, particularly since followed Cam’s advice and gobbled it down for breakfast.
+I suppose a dollop of whipped cream on top might also be rather nice, if you wanted to dress things up.
+However, I much prefer the simplicity of milk, particularly if you want to follow Cam’s advice and gobble it down for breakfast.

 I mean, when you think about it, as pretty and fluffy and pink as this dish might be, it’s still just cereal with fruit juice and a splash of milk.
 Right? :)